raimohanska/harmaja/README.md

 }
 ```

 What ListView does here is that it observes `allItems` for changes and renders each item using the ItemView component.
 When the list of items changes (something is replaced, added or removed) it uses the given `equals` function to determine whether to replace individual item views.
-With the given `equals` implementation it replaces views only when the `id` field doesn't match.
+With the given `equals` implementation it replaces views only when the `id` field doesn't match, i.e. the view no longer represents the same item.
 Each item view gets a `Property<TodoItem>` so that they can update when the content in that particular TodoItem is changed.
 See full implementation in [examples/todoapp/index.ts](examples/todoapp/index.ts).

 ListView also supports read-write access using `Atom`.
 So if you have